zhoufengfan/pytorch-lightning-cifar10/README.md

 The code is a simple example that shows the basic use of pytorch-lightning in CIFAR10 dataset.
 It includes the training, testing, validating, saving checkpoints, and logging of the model.
 Some code is from https://pytorch-lightning.readthedocs.io/.
 The copyright of the code belongs to the original authors of the code.

 ## Quickstart
+Firstly, you should install NCCL on your machine.

 Enter the directory that you want to save the code.
 ```bash
 https://github.com/zhoufengfan/pytorch-lightning-cifar10.git